rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc start centos-test`

-Assuming all of this works without error.
-Stop the container on lxd-snapshot and start it again on lxd-primary.
+Assuming all of this works without error, stop the container on lxd-snapshot and start it again on lxd-primary.

 ## The Snapshot Server - Setting boot.autostart To Off For Containers

 The snapshots copied to lxd-snapshot will be down when they are migrated, but if you have a power event or need to reboot the snapshot server because of updates or something, you will end up with a problem as those containers will attempt to start on the snapshot server.

 To eliminate this, we need to set the migrated containers so that they will not start on reboot of the server.
 For our newly copied centos-test container, this is done with the following:

 `lxc config set centos-test boot.autostart 0`